ELPatitoLoco/ScriptedEvents-Wiki-Clone/Flags.md

 ## Debug
 The `!-- DEBUG` flag enables debug logs for the script it is defined in.
 Note: In order for this flag to do anything, the plugin's "debug" config (in your {port}-config.yml file) must be set to `true`!

+## Help Command Reponse
+The `!-- HELPCOMMANDRESPONSE` flag is added automatically to files generated via the `HELP <INPUT> FILE` action.
+This flag makes a file completely undetectable by the plugin.

 ## Suppress Warnings
 The `!-- SUPPRESSWARNINGS` flag disables all non-fatal warnings from command execution.